merneo/EliteBook/docs/installation/gigabyte_brix_5300_arch_installation.md

     - Emergency overflow (rarely needed with 64 GB RAM)
     - If hibernation is needed, increase swap to 64 GB or disable hibernation

-**Unallocated Space (~15 GB):**
+**Unallocated Space: 0 GB (0%)**
-- Minimal reserved space
+- **Full disk utilization** - no unallocated space
-- Can be used for additional data partitions if needed
+- All 500 GB disk space is allocated to partitions
-- Most disk space allocated to Arch Linux for maximum storage
+- Windows 11 partition increased to utilize remaining space

 **Note:** Actual sizes may vary slightly due to:
 - Disk formatting overhead